-As well as month numbers, which is the most common way of referring to a specific month, some month names are used.
+The most common way of referring to a specific month is by month numbers, but some month names are used too.
 However, these names tend to be in two groups: early names (used at the time of the Exodus and the construction of the temple) and later, Babylonian names (used during and after the captivity, in Ezra, Nehemiah, Esther and Zechariah).
 The two calendars seem to have lined up well enough that Jeremiah, Daniel and Ezekiel were able to refer to dates in terms of the years of Jewish and Babylonian kings interchangeably.

 Abib (1st month – Exodus 13:4, 23:15, 34:18; Deuteronomy 16:1)

 Ziv (2nd month – 1 Kings 6:1, 37)

 Nisan (1st month – Nehemiah 2:1; Esther 3:7)

 Elul (6th month, by tradition – Nehemiah 6:15)

 Chislev (9th month – Nehemiah 1:1; Zechariah 7:1)